djr4488/djr4488.github.io/README.md

 3. Things I have out there, which I'm not as proud of, my cards game, and my metrics library.
 I leave them there because I hope to either finish them and correct the issues I perceive in them, or use them as a reminder of, what the heck was I thinking when I did that?!?!

 ## Fun fact
-1. I like thunderstorms, and if given the opportunity will chance a tornado with my Brother-in-law.
+1. I like thunderstorms, and if given the opportunity will chase a tornado with my Brother-in-law.